 - Preheat your smoker and keep the temperature as close to 225 degrees as possible

 - Once your smoker is preheated, place your brisket fat side up on the smoker and close the lid.
 DO NOT OPEN IT FOR ANOTHER 6 hours at least.
 Everytime you open the lid you add 60 minutes to your cook time and there is no need since we marinated it to stay moist.

-- I recommend using a meat thermometer that gets left in and you do not open your lid until you take the brisket off when it reaches 185 degrees fahrenheit
+- We recommend using a meat thermometer that gets left in and you do not open your lid until you take the brisket off when it reaches 185 degrees Fahrenheit

 - Once your brisket is complete, slice against the grain and serve